 Surgical evacuation may be necessary.

-The term lobar haemorrhage is often used to denote a primary haemorrhage.
+The term lobar hemorrhage is often used to denote a primary hemorrhage.
 As such the differential includes:

 Stroke and intracranial haemorrhage